Elgg/Elgg/docs/guides/javascript.rst

 **ajax_request_data, \***
     This filters request data sent by the ``elgg/Ajax`` module.
 See :doc:`ajax` for details.
+    The hook must check if the data is a plain object or an instanceof ``FormData`` to piggyback the values using correct API.

 **ajax_response_data, \***
     This filters the response data returned to users of the ``elgg/Ajax`` module.
 See :doc:`ajax` for details.